Bert-Proesmans/windows/README.md

 ### Twinkle Tray

 My monitors are kept at reduced brightness all the time.
 I started doing this to keep the transmitted light balanced against the ambient lighting.
 At my desk I'm facing an outside window so my monitor never outshines the incoming atmospheric light.
-This has a downside that, depending on my activity (gaming, watching films, color sensitive work), the monitor needs to be brighter.
+This has a downside that, depending on my activity (gaming, watching films, color sensitive work), the monitor output needs to be brighter.

-I had probably changed the brightness manually a thousand times before I started realizing that this HAD to be controllable from software, enter Twinkle Tray!
+I had probably changed the brightness manually a thousand times before I figured action HAD to be controllable from software, enter Twinkle Tray!

 | ![Twinkle Tray look and feel demo](https://raw.githubusercontent.com/xanderfrangos/twinkle-tray/gh-pages/assets/img/tt-comparison.jpg) |
 |:--:|